Solarplate Troubleshooting Guide

 Cause: Insufficient exposure

-Solution: Increase exposure
+Solution: Increase exposure time

 Problem: When washing out the plate, not enough washed away